percona/grafana-dashboards/CONTRIBUTING.md

     Example: from dbazhenov:PMM-5053_dbazhenov_tooltip to percona:PMM-2.0

-10. Your Pull Request must pass three tests: Codacy,Jenkins CI, and Contributor License Agreement.
+10. Your Pull Request must pass three tests: Codacy, Jenkins CI, and Contributor License Agreement.

     You need to open the Contributor License Agreement page, read it, and confirm it.